 Various locations.
 2018 - ongoing

 The Norman Foster Foundation is working with British contemporary artist Marc Quinn on a major non-profit public artwork aimed at increasing awareness for the global refugee crisis.
 The project, which was created in collaboration with refugees, will debut on the steps of The New York Public Library in fall 2019, to be followed by a tour of cities around the world.

-Inspired by the nearly 70 million people who have fled from their homes globally, Odyssey is a direct challenge to often divisive debates and policies on immigration.
-As a collaborative sculpture consisting of two substantial, identical cubes of frozen human blood—one composed of donations from 2,500 resettled refugee volunteers, and another composed of donations from 2,500 non-refugee volunteers—Odyssey is meant to demonstrate the basic idea that everyone is connected by a shared humanity.
+Inspired by the nearly 70 million people who have fled from their homes globally, Our Blood is a direct challenge to often divisive debates and policies on immigration.
+As a collaborative sculpture consisting of two substantial, identical cubes of frozen human blood—one composed of donations from 2,500 resettled refugee volunteers, and another composed of donations from 2,500 non-refugee volunteers—Our Blood is meant to demonstrate the basic idea that everyone is connected by a shared humanity.